-GRANT APPLICATION FORM
+GRANT APPLICATION CERTIFICATION FORM Appendix F

-My signature below, for and on behalf of , indicates acceptance of the Ν fame of Grantee following and further certifies that: 1.
-I have the authority to submit this grant applicat ion; 2.
-I have read, understand, and will comply with a administering agency; ny grant terms and conditions required by the 3.
-I understand that should this grant application b agreement with the administering agency deline 4.
-I understand that funding associated with this grano obligation for additional funding from the Or Connecticut; ant application is one-time in nature and that there is fice of Policy and Management or the State of 5.
-I understand that should this grant application b than the date specified in the assistance agreement e approved, such state funds shall be expended no later ent; 6.
-I understand that requests to extend the grant en administering agency no later than thirty (30) da 7.
-I understand that unexpended funds shall be retu of the grant end date; urned to the State of Connecticut within sixty (60) days 230 through 4-236, as amended, of the Connect submit a State Single Audit, at its own expense, period.
-If this organization is not required to sub equirements of the State Single Audit Act, Sections 4- cut General Statutes, the organization is required to no later than six (6) months after the end of the audit omit a State Single Audit, the organization is required itures within sixty (60) days of the grant end date; and the responses to this application and accompanying and belief and that I know of no reason why the ance with the representations contained herein.
-Applicant's Signature Date Title Name of Grantee
+My sig gnature below, for and on behalf of , indicates acceptance of the follow ring and further certifies that: Name of Grantee 1.
+I have the authority to submit this grant application; 2.
+I have read, understand, and will comply agency; y with any grant terms and conditions required by the administering 3.
+I understand that should this grant appli with the administering agency delineating 4.
+I understand that funding associated with obligation for additional funding from the 5.
+I understand that should this grant applies the date specified in the assistance agree shall be expended no later than 6.
+I understand that requests to extend the agency no later than thirty (30) days before writing to the administering 7.
+I understand that unexpended funds sha grant end date; all be returned to the State of Connec cticut within sixty (60) days of the 8.
+I understand that if this organization me through 4-236, as amended, of the Con- State Single Audit, at its own expense, n organization is not required to submit a accounting of the grant expenditures with necticut General Statutes, the organiz to later than six (6) months after the e State Single Audit, the organization is ation is required to submit a nd of the audit period.
+If this s required to submit a final 9.
+I hereby certify that the statements cont documents are true to the best of my kr cannot complete the project in accordant nowledge and belief and that I know of no reason why the applicant Applie cant's Signature Date Title Date Name of Grantee